-Generally, we advise people to file for Medicare benefits 3 months before age 65.
-Remember, Medicare benefits can begin no earlier than age 65.
-If you are already receiving Social Security, you will automatically be enrolled in Medicare Parts A and B without an additional application.
+Generally, we advise people to sign up for Medicare when they’re first eligible to avoid a gap in coverage and/or late enrollment penalties.
+For most people, Medicare eligibility starts three months before turning 65 and ends three months after turning 65.
+If you’re already getting Social Security benefits, you’ll be automatically enrolled in Medicare Part A and Part B (you don’t need to apply).
 However, because you must pay a premium for Part B coverage, you have the option of turning it down.
-You will receive a Medicare card about two months before age 65.
-(Note: Residents of Puerto Rico or foreign countries will not receive Part B automatically.
-They must elect this benefit.)
+You’ll get your Medicare card about three months before you turn 65.
+(Note: Residents of Puerto Rico or foreign countries won’t get Part B automatically.
+They must sign up for this benefit.)

 If you don’t get Medicare automatically, here are some ways to sign up*:

 - Online (at Social Security) – You’ll need to create your secure my Social Security account to sign up for Medicare or apply for benefits.

 - Call Social Security at 1-800-772-1213.
 TTY users can call 1-800-325-0778.

 - Contact your local Social Security office.

 - If you or your spouse worked for a railroad, call the Railroad Retirement Board at 1-877-772-5772.